Resume Summary Examples: Craft a Powerful First Impression

 • Do you feel like you could get the same message through with fewer words?
 In the summary, there’s no space for fillers.
 Phrases like “responsible for” or “in charge of” seem fine on paper.
 But when you read aloud, they slow down the rhythm, and you can cut them out.

 • Be strategic with the placement: your most important achievements should come at the beginning or the end of your summary.
-For example, you can open with a statement like this one: Sales professional with a 20% year-over-year growth rate.
+For example, open with a statement like this one: Sales professional with a 20% year-over-year growth rate.
 It’s an excellent way to set a strong tone and follow it through.

 • Your achievements should come within a timeframe.
 Let’s say you write: boosted productivity by 15%.
 That’s not enough to make an impact.
 But this is: Boosted productivity by 15% within the first six months.